 For progressive download and DASH streaming services, the listed metrics in a given metrics configuration set are associated with the 3GPP metrics scheme and shall correspond to one or more of the metrics as specified in clauses 10.3 and 10.4, respectively, of TS 26.247 [4].

 Details of the metrics reporting API are provided in clause 11.4, and for 3GP-DASH based downlink media streaming services, the 3GPP-defined metrics reporting scheme and metrics report format are defined in clause 11.4.3.

+A reporting client identifier may be included in the metrics report.
+If available to the Media Session Handler, its value should be a GPSI value as defined by TS 23.003 [7].
+Otherwise, the reporting client identifier should be represented by a stable and globally unique string.

 4.7.6 Procedures for network assistance